 Sole Proprietorship Transaction #2.

 On December 2, 2022, J. Ott withdraws $100 of cash from the business for his personal use.
 The effect of this transaction on ASC's accounting equation is:

 The accounting equation remains in balance since ASC's assets have been reduced by $100 and so has the owner's equity.

 This transaction is recorded in the asset account Cash and the owner's equity account J. Ott, Drawing.
 The general journal entry to record the transactions in these accounts is:

-Since the transactions of December 1 and 2 were each in balance, the sum of both transactions should also be in balance:
+Since the transactions of December 1 and December 2 were in balance, the sum of both transactions should also be in balance: